vidazamani/Depth-functions-for-Object-Data/README.md

 # Depth Functions for Object Data

-This project contains code to reproduce the results of the paper with the same name by Zamanifarizhandi, V. and Virta, J.
+This project contains code to reproduce the results of the paper named 'Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects' by Zamanifarizhandi, V. and Virta, J.

 The goal of the project was to develope a novel measure of statistical depth, the metric Oja depth applicable to any object data.
 Main functions